-On August 9, 2012, the Company entered into a new senior revolving credit facility (the "2012 Credit Facility") with PNC Bank, National Association ("PNC Bank") to replace its 2008 Credit Facility.
+On August 9, 2012, the Company entered into a Credit Agreement with PNC Bank, National Association, as administrative agent and lender ("PNC Bank"), and the lenders from time to time party thereto, as amended (the "2012 Credit Facility"), to replace its 2008 Credit Facility.
 The 2012 Credit Facility provides for borrowings up to \$40,000,000 and under certain conditions maximum borrowings up to \$70,000,000.
-The 2012 Credit Facility included a \$5,000,000 sublimit for letters of credit (subsequently amended on March 11, 2013 to a maximum of \$25,000,000 subject to designated usage) and provides for a separate \$10,700,000 letter of credit which expires one year from the date of closing, with annual extensions.
+The 2012 Credit Facility included a \$5,000,000 sublimit for letters of credit (subsequently amended on March 11, 2013, as described below) and provides for a separate \$10,700,000 letter of credit which expires one year from the date of closing, with annual extensions.
 The 2012 Credit Facility expires on August 9, 2016.

 Borrowings under the 2012 Credit Facility bear interest, at the Company's option, at the London interbank offering rate ("LIBOR") plus a margin rate ranging from 1.25% to 2.0%, or the higher of a Base Rate plus a margin rate ranging from 0.25% to 1.0%.
 The Base Rate is equal to the highest of (i) the Federal Funds Open Rate plus 0.5% and (ii) the Prime Rate and (iii) the Daily Libor Rate plus 1%.
 The margin rates are based on certain leverage ratios, as defined.
+As of December 31, 2013, the interest rate under the 2012 Credit Facility equaled 1.42%.
 The Company is subject to compliance with certain financial covenants set forth in the 2012 Credit Facility, including, but not limited to, indebtedness to EBITDA, as defined, minimum levels of fixed charges and limitations on capital expenditures, as defined.
 Availability under the 2012 Credit Facility is based upon the Company's trailing twelve month EBITDA, as defined.